Ask Slashdot: Can Linux Run a GPU-Computing Application Written For Windows?

 4. Run your application in the VM

 The real question is: why does the underlying system have to be Linux?
 Do you want to Hypervise it for HA?
-Without knowing the why's behind your reques
+Without knowing the why's behind your request, it's hard to say whether you can or not.
+Is it absolutely possible?
+Yes.
+Is it the best approach?
+Maybe.
+Is it the most efficient approach for your high-spec'd application?
+Probably not.

 Re: (Score:2)